Globalists and communists everywhere, such as Slimes's scribbler and TV gadfly

 Sanger: ... an ambitious, if still unfulfilled, experiment in shaping a liberal

-... an ambitious, if still unfilled conspiracy to establish a one-world government (New Wolrd Order).
+... an ambitious, if still unfilled conspiracy to establish a one-world government (New World Order).

-The communist Alger Hiss shakes hands with Hiroshima Harry Truman at the founding conference of the United Nations in San
+Alger Hiss shakes hands with Hiroshima Harry Truman at the founding conference of the United Nations in San Fagsicko, which

-2- John D Rockefeller III hands check to UN's first Secreray General Trygve Lie of Norway.
+Hiss headed.
+2- John D Rockefeller III hands check to UN's first Secretary General Trygve Lie of Norway.

 Lifting the vanquished nations of World War II into democratic allies was the idea behind the Marshall Plan, ...